Pieloth/ASUS-G713PV-fix/README.md

 ```
 pyinstaller --onefile .\fix_nvidia_audio_v2.py
 ```
-A /v option can be used to show a popup on execution.
+A `/v` option can be used in command line to show a popup on execution.

 The .exe version can be used in a scheduled task to automatically scan and perform the needed action on reboot.

 Create the scheduled task for System user, with all elevated rights.